 - Angels Friends was accussed of being a rip-off of Winx Club, which was accused of being a rip-off of W.I.T.C.H., which was accused of being a rip-off of Sailor Moon, which was accused of being a rip-off of Wonder Woman.

 - Atlantis The Lost Empire would also have produced less ranting if Disney had simply admitted (with no shame required really) that their character concepts were based from Nadia: The Secret of Blue Water.
 There was a counter-argument that Nadia itself had characters and concepts copied from other shows, including western shows.
 Atlantis, from start to finish, was also like the Stargate movie.
 The creators have admitted to taking a good deal from Twenty Thousand Leagues Under the Sea.

-- Some Marvel fans feel the efforts to make Avengers Assemble closer to the Marvel Cinematic Universe are excessive (such as quoting it in the trailer), to the point the show feels more like a promotion of the movies rather than its own thing.
+- Some Marvel fans feel the efforts to make Avengers Assemble closer to the Marvel Cinematic Universe are excessive (such as quoting it), to the point the show feels more like a promotion of the movies rather than its own thing.

 - Cars received some mild bashing for being Doc Hollywood with automobiles - not enough to dent Pixar's track record, though.
 Probably because it wasn't original when Doc Hollywood did it.
 It's a standard Hollywood formula.

 - Coconut Fred's Fruit Salad Island was hated by many for being a ripoff of SpongeBob SquarePants.
 It doesn't help that the main character's voice actor felt this way as well.

 - Cow and Chicken was accused of being a ripoff of Ren and Stimpy.
 This is rather ironic, seeing as how Cow And Chicken is actually John Kricfalusi's favorite cartoon from the 1990's.